 Why come to Nebraska Medicine for aneurysms and other cerebrovascular conditions:

 Nebraska Medicine is the only facility in the area with three fellowship-trained endovascular neurosurgeons on staff.
 Endovascular surgeons have special training in endovascular surgeries, which are innovative, less invasive procedures used to treat problems affecting the blood vessels.
 One of these neurosurgeons also has additional fellowship training in cerebrovascular Neurosurgery.

-Radiographic angiography is required for definitive anatomical evaluation of the involved arteries.
-Cerebral angiography is performed at Nebraska Medicine by inserting a needle into the femoral artery and then threading a wire and catheter into the vessel.
-A contrast agent is injected into the catheter, allowing the radiologist to clearly view the anatomy of the arteries.
+Our staff uses radiographic angiography to get a definitive anatomical evaluation of the involved arteries.
+A cerebral angiography may also be performed.
+This involves inserting a needle into the femoral artery and then threading a wire and catheter into the vessel.
+A contrast agent is injected into the catheter, allowing the radiologist or surgeon to clearly view the anatomy of the arteries.

-Three basic surgical revascularization procedures have been performed for VBI: bypass grafting (grafting a new blood vessel around the site of the narrowing), direct arterial anastomosis (transposition), and endarterectomy (plaque removal from the affected artery to increase blood flow).
-Because of the small size of the vertebral artery and the challenges of surgical access to this region, perioperative combined morbidity and mortality rates are high.
+For more serious cases, one of three basic surgical revascularization procedures may be performed: bypass grafting (grafting a new blood vessel around the site of the narrowing), direct arterial anastomosis (transposition), and endarterectomy (plaque removal from the affected artery to increase blood flow).
+Because of the small size of the vertebral artery and the challenges of surgical access to this region, morbidity and mortality rates are high.